Tutorial

 job.document.volume = float(textfile.read())

 Besides needing fewer lines of code, storing data in the job document has one more distinct advantage: it is directly searchable.
-That means that we can find and select jobs based on its content.
+That means that we can find and select jobs through the signac API (or CLI) based on the contents of their documents.

 ~/ideal_gas_project $ signac find --show